 can be factored

 where the squares marked by~$\square$ are bicartesian. \end{lemma}

 The renowned Five Lemma is a consequence of \Cref{Buh3.1}.
-It will be proved in \Cref{app:diaproofs}, since there is no significant difference from the special case of ordinary exact categories. \begin{lemma}[Five lemma] Consider a map of exact sequences
+It will be proven in \Cref{app:diaproofs}, since there is no significant difference from the special case of exact 1-categories. \begin{lemma}[Five lemma] Consider a map of exact sequences

 If~$f'$ and~$f''$ are homotopy equivalences (resp. cofibrations, resp. fibrations), so is~$f$. \end{lemma}